rybakosmonavt/payever/README.md

 # payever

-This repository contains automated test cases for Payever and video file for confirmation
+This repository contains automated test cases using Cypress.io and JavaScript for Payever and video file for confirmation.